jamesduncombe/codendesign/README.md

 Oh, and I've added some simple tweet button which kind of prefils a tweet ready to post.

+I've also added a Pocket button for each article to make it easier for those who use Pocket.

 ## Build

 To build, clone the repo then just run `bundle install` to install the required gems.